Omie/shruti/README.md

 listen to all those updates using Ivona TTS

+This is a work-in-progress.
+In PRE PRE PRE ALPHA stage.
+A lot of things are expected to be changed.

 How it works
 -------------
 - shruti is a simple server that keeps listening for new TTS requests